 4. Problem: Add inventory

 Getting financing to buy inventory is generally difficult.
 Inventory financing is typically available only to larger companies.
-Unfortunately, no specific solution will solve this problem well for small companies.
+Unfortunately, no specific solution solves this problem well for small companies.

-Fortunately, there is one option that will work reasonably well.
+Fortunately, one option works reasonably well.
 You can use an SBA-backed microloan to acquire inventory.
 This solution is not perfect, but may help you achieve your objectives.

 Keep in mind that inventory is usually best financed with a revolving line rather than a loan.
 Consequently, you will need to manage your inventory and finances carefully.